 Use An Iron

-Those are the concise answers to “What causes white spots on hardwood floors and how to remove them?”
+These concise answers are tailored to address the common query: “What causes white spots appearing on hardwood floors and how to remove them?”

 Before contemplating the drastic step of replacing your floorboards, consult this guide.
 With these tips, rest assured that you can successfully navigate the issue and restore the beauty of your hardwood floors.